 - Are they Regionally based?

-- Do they offer information on activities which may increase soil carbon in the case of soil carbon.
+- Do they offer information on activities which may increase soil carbon in the case of soil carbon?

 For more information on our commitment to ethical carbon trading, please contact us.

-Louisa Kiely, Director, Carbon Farmers of Australia
+Director, Carbon Farmers of Australia

-She co-founded the Carbon Coalition Against Global Warming in February 2006 to lobby for the right of Australian landholders to trade on the emissions offset market the credits they can earn by sequestering carbon in their soils.
-They have since travelled throughout Australia and the United States meeting scientists and farmers and spreading the word about “Carbon Farming”.
+She co-founded the Carbon Coalition Against Global Warming in February 2006, to lobby for the right of Australian landholders to trade on the emissions offset market the credits they can earn by sequestering carbon in their soils.
+They have since traveled throughout Australia and the world meeting scientists and farmers and spreading the word about Carbon Farming.

-Michael Kiely BA (Hons), A. Dip.
+BA (Hons), A. Dip.
 A., Dip DM

 Prior to moving to the country, Michael forged a creative career in Marketing for 30 years.

 Having moved to the country, and realising the huge challenges Agriculture faces, he set about using his skills to research all issues Concerning Farmers and Climate Change.
-He is now an Agriculture Climate Change Consultant and educator.